OWASP/www-chapter-zhytomyr/tab_past2022.md

 tags: past2022-tag
 ---
 # We have completed the requirement for quantity of events in 2021.
 So, see you in 2022!
+P.S.
+Here will be listed all our past 2022 events.
+It will be awesome!